o2sh/onefetch/CONTRIBUTING.md

 > [!NOTE]
 >
 > Please be respectful and constructive in issues, pull requests, and reviews.
-Keep in mind that this project is maintained in contributors' free time.
+This project is open source and maintained by volunteers in their free time.
 Thank you. :heart:

 ### Getting started